lfontesm/Reverse-Engineering-Challenges/3 - n30np14gu3's Password Keeper/README.md

 This crackme is targeted for the Windows platform, which means you will need necessary knowledge on the [PE binary format.](https://docs.microsoft.com/en-us/windows/win32/debug/pe-format) If you don't, go ahead and read up on it, [it's super necessary.](https://giphy.com/gifs/masvidal-super-necessary-TgP6vdMSAknVWzoC05/fullscreen)

+The VM I use for Windows Reverse Engineering is [Flare VM](https://github.com/fireeye/flare-vm), it comes with a very useful set of tools and very rarely do I need to inflastall new tools.
+This should be more than enough for most levels of reverse engineers.

+This crackme comes with 2 files:
+* The executable PasswordKeeper.exe
+* A database called passwords.db